- Why is Beowulf Important?

 Beowulf.
 16 November, 2007.
 Directed by Robert Zemeckis (Polar Express).
 Screenplay by Roger Avery and Neil Gaiman.
 Starring Ray Winstone, Anthony Hopkins, John Malkovich, Brendan Gleeson, Robin Wright Penn, Crispin Glover, Angelina Jolie.
 This digitally-rendered film uses performance capture throughout.
 More information and reviews are available at Fandango.
 In Beowulf vs. the Lord of the Rings, Gary Kamiya contrasts the film with J.R.R.
 Tolkien’s vision of Beowulf’s mythic significance.
 Richard North, a Beowulf scholar at University College London, reviews the film for Time Out London.
 DVD from Amazon.

 Beowulf & Grendel.
 2005.
 Premiered at Toronto International Film Festival, Sept.
 2005; Seattle, 16 June 2006.
 Directed by Sturla Gunnarsson and written by Andrew Berzins.
 Gerard Butler plays Beowulf.
 Filmed on the south coast of Iceland.
 Treats Beowulf and Grendel as complex characters: “What if the hero was a complex, thinking man?
 And what if the monster wasn’t really a monster?”
 DVD available from Amazon.

 Beowulf: The Epic in Performance.
 Benjamin Bagby, voice and Anglo-Saxon harp, recorded live in Helsingborg, Sweden (January, 2006).
 “Bagby, accompanying himself on an Anglo-Saxon harp, delivers this gripping tale — in the original Old English — as it could have been experienced more than 1000 years ago.”
 DVD also available from Amazon.

 Sir Robert Cotton and His Library

 Cotton Vitellius A. xv.
 Kevin Kiernan.
 Screenshots and information about British Library MS Cotton Vitellius A. xv, “a composite codex preserving the unique Beowulf manuscript.”
-Part of the Electronic Beowulf Project, which facilitates browsing page by page or focused study of the Southwick Codex or Nowell Codex (the one containing Beowulf).
+Part of the Electronic Beowulf Index and Guide, which facilitates browsing the Electronic Beowulf page-by-page or focused study of the Southwick Codex or Nowell Codex (the one containing Beowulf).

 [Bibliography: Robert Cotton as a Collector of Manuscripts].
 Carl T. Berkout, University of Arizona.
 For a wider perspective see the author’s Anglo-Saxonists From the 16th through the 20th Century.